Tuberculosis: Diagnosis

 Diagnosis of tuberculosis is often difficult.
-Symptoms manifest slowly, and are generally non-specific, e.g. cough, fatigue, fever which could be caused by a number of other factors.
+Symptoms manifest slowly and are generally non-specific, e.g., cough, fatigue, fever, which have many possible causes.
 The conclusive test for pulmonary TB is a bacterial culture taken from a sample of sputum, but this is slow to give a result, and does not detect latent TB.
-Extra-pulmonary TB infection can affect the kidneys, spine, brain, lymph nodes, or bones - a sample cannot easily be obtained for culture.
+Extra-pulmonary TB infection can affect the kidneys, spine, brain, lymph nodes, or bones—a sample cannot easily be obtained for culture.
 Tests based on the immune response are sensitive but are likely to give false negatives in those with weak immune systems such as very young patients and those coinfected with HIV.
 Another issue affecting diagnosis in many parts of the world is that TB infection is most common in resource-poor settings where sophisticated laboratories are rarely available.

 A diagnosis of TB should be considered in those with signs of lung disease or constitutional symptoms lasting longer than two weeks.
 Diagnosis of TB, whether latent or active, starts with medical history and physical examination.
-Subsequently a number of tests can be performed to refine the diagnosis: A chest X-ray and multiple sputum cultures for acid-fast bacilli are typically part of the initial evaluation.
+Subsequently several tests can be performed to refine the diagnosis: A chest X-ray and multiple sputum cultures for acid-fast bacilli are typically part of the initial evaluation.

 Mantoux test

 The Mantoux skin test consists of an injection of a small quantity of PPD tuberculin just below the skin on the forearm.

-The Mantoux tuberculin skin test is often used to screen people at high risk for TB such as health workers or close contacts of TB patients, who may not display symptoms of infection.
+The Mantoux tuberculin skin test is often used to screen people at high risk for TB, such as healthcare workers or close contacts of TB patients, who may not display symptoms of infection.
 In the Mantoux test, a small quantity of tuberculin antigen is injected intradermally on the forearm.
 The result of the test is read after 48 to 72 hours.
 A person who has been exposed to the bacteria would be expected to mount an immune response; the reaction is read by measuring the diameter of the raised area.
-Vaccination with Bacille Calmette-Guerin (BCG) may result in a false-positive result.
+Vaccination with bacillus Calmette–Guérin (BCG) may result in a false-positive result.
 Several factors may lead to false negatives; these include HIV infection, some viral illnesses, and overwhelming TB disease.

-Interferon-Gamma Release Assay
+Interferon-gamma release assay

-The Interferon Gamma Release Assay (IGRA) is recommended in those who are positive to the Mantoux test.
+In some testing strategies, the Interferon Gamma Release Assay (IGRA) is used as a follow-up test for those who are positive to the Mantoux test, to increase specificity in people who have received the BCG vaccine.
 This test mixes a blood sample with antigenic material derived from the TB bacterium.
 If the patient has developed an immune response to a TB infection, white blood cells in the sample will release interferon-gamma (IFN-γ), which can be measured.
 This test is more reliable than the Mantoux test, and does not give a false positive after BCG vaccination; however it may give a positive result in case of infection by the related bacteria M. szulgai, M. marinum, and M. kansasii.